 - Timing.
 Try to schedule your workouts before meal time in a way that once you are done you can immediately eat your lunch, breakfast, or dinner, which will easily prevent you from consuming any extra calories.

 - Stick to only eating wholefoods after a workout.
 They are full of fiber which helps keep you fuller for longer.
-You should also try to eat some lean protein after a workout as the macronutrient too helps keep you full.
+You should also try to eat some lean protein after a workout as the macronutrient also helps keep you full and is necessary for muscle repair and recovery.

 How To Stop Overeating?